 “I felt very welcome and comfortable during my tenure with UIE.
 The internship was well thought-out to give its interns daily exposure to a number of important technologies and skillsets, including version control, HTML5/CSS3, and email marketing.
 They also supported and helped set me up for success for my move across the country after the internship ended.”

 “From the beginning, it was one of the most intense application processes I had or have been through—and well worth it.
 In fact, every application and interview process since has seemed a breeze in comparison.
 In my time with UIE, I learned many skills; I mastered the “Dark Arts” of the HTML email; I sat in and participated in usability tests of the new AYCL website, followed by KJ Method sessions; and I was introduced to the wonders of true responsive design, Twitter Bootstrap, Git, and best practices such as clean, slim CSS and the use of HTML entities at all times.
 The entire team helped me refocus my developed skills from other talents into tools for UX and UI.
 The whole gang at UIE does such a tremendous job of developing a real feeling of family that it’s a hard place to leave.
 However, I am happy to say that I’ve been able to pay it forward by utilizing my gained knowledge to enhance the processes and tool sets of every agency, company, or small creative boutique I have worked for since.
 I consider myself the winner of a lottery.”

 “UIE was a great place for me to start out.
 I am still very appreciative that they took a chance on me when I was just starting out.
 I really enjoyed the laid-back atmosphere at UIE and the fact that there was a general focus on researching industry best standards.
 One time I got to sit in on a usability test and afterwards we all brainstormed on it using the KJ method with tons of post-its.
 It was cool to get to be part of that.
 I also got to reconstruct a website as part of a court case.
 Since the website no longer existed I had to use the wayback machine to figure out what it used to look like, so it was a mixture of web development and detective work, which was a lot of fun.
-I learned a lot working at UIE (Git, Basecamp and Wordpress among other things) and since leaving they have been extremely helpful with recommendations and references for new jobs.”
+I learned a lot working at UIE (Git, Basecamp and WordPress among other things) and since leaving they have been extremely helpful with recommendations and references for new jobs.”